sphinx-contrib/repl/README.rst

 Note that a trailing empty line to terminate the indented block will be inserted automatically.

-Finally, to hide nuisance operations (e.g., importing common libraries), use ``repl-quiet`` block:
+To hide nuisance operations (e.g., importing common libraries), use ``repl-quiet`` block:

 .. code-block:: rst